Kenvue

 Kenvue Inc. is an American consumer health company.
-Formerly the Consumer Healthcare division of Johnson & Johnson, Kenvue owns well-known brands such as Aveeno, Band-Aid, Benadryl, Combantrin, Zyrtec, Johnson's, Listerine, Lactaid, Mylanta, Neutrogena, Trosyd, Calpol, Tylenol, and Visine.
+Formerly the Consumer Healthcare division of Johnson & Johnson, Kenvue owns well-known brands such as Aveeno, Band-Aid, Benadryl, Zyrtec, Johnson's, Listerine, Lactaid, Mylanta, Neutrogena, Trosyd, Calpol, Tylenol, and Visine.
 Kenvue is incorporated in Delaware and was originally headquartered in the Skillman section of Montgomery Township, New Jersey, before relocating to Summit, New Jersey.

 Johnson & Johnson announced in November 2021 that it would spin off its consumer health division as a separate company.
 The new company was named Kenvue in September 2022, and its initial public offering took place in May 2023, raising $3.8 billion in the largest U.S. IPO since 2021, with an initial valuation of about $41 billion.
 Johnson & Johnson initially retained more than 90% ownership before completing a full separation through a share exchange in July 2023.
 Kenvue was subsequently added to the S&P 500 Dividend Aristocrats index.

-Kenvue employed about 22,200 people in 2022 and was first led by CEO Thibaut Mongon.
+CEO Thibaut Mongon initially led Kenvue, which employed about 22,200 people in 2022.
 Following Mongon’s termination in 2025, Kirk Perry was named interim CEO.
+Perry was appointed the company's permanent CEO in November 2025.

 The company has also faced controversy, including a securities class action filed in 2023 alleging misleading disclosures regarding risks related to phenylephrine, which led to its stock trading below IPO levels.